pubky/pubky-knowledge-base/Comparisons.md

 ## Common Misconceptions

 ### "Pubky is just another Nostr"
-**False**: While both use keys for identity, Pubky uses HTTP homeservers and Mainline DHT for discovery, not relays and manual configuration.
+**False**: While both use keys for identity, Pubky uses HTTP Homeservers and Mainline DHT for discovery, not relays and manual configuration.

 ### "Bluesky is decentralized like Pubky"
 **Partial**: Bluesky has decentralized data servers but centralized identity (DID directory controlled by Bluesky PBC).